oloapinivad/MiLES/README.md

 	anomalies from daily seasonal cycle.
 North Atlantic first EOFs (retaining the 80% of variance) are computed to reduce the phase-space dimension and then k-means clustering using Hartigan-Wong algorithm with k=4 is computed.
 	Cluster assignment is performed analyzing positions of absolute minima and maxima.
-	Figures report patterns and frequencies of occurrence.
+	Figures report patterns, regimes assignation and frequencies of occurrence.
 NetCDF4 Zip data are saved.
 	*Only 4 regimes and DJF season is supported so far.*

 5. 	**Meandering Index (beta)** : following the index introduced by *Di Capua and Coumou (2016)*.
 It evaluates the waviness of the atmosphere (i.e. the length of the longest isopleth) at a reference latitude of 60N.
 	Original code can be found at https://github.com/giorgiadicapua/MeanderingIndex.
 	NetCDF4 Zip data are saved but no figures are provided.

 ----------------